psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 TUPLE: ('A', 'W'),('U', 'H'),('C', 'I'),('G', 'T'), ('P', 'E'),('Q', 'W'),('N', 'H'),('I', 'I'),('K', 'T'),('H', 'E'),[...]
 ```

-We have to look for the positon of the each letter of each tuple in alphabet K[]:
+We have to look for the positon of the each letter (of each tuple) in alphabet K[]:

-*1st tuple:* Positions of letter "A" and "W" in K[], 25 and 21.
+*1st tuple:* Position of letter "A" and "W" in K[], 25 and 21.
-*2nd tuple:* Positions of letter "U" and "H" in K[], 19 and 6.
+*2nd tuple:* Position of letter "U" and "H" in K[], 19 and 6.
 *3rd tuple:* C,I -> 1, 7

 Now, coming back to the formula: